Big Data Analysis using Artificial Intelligence and Business Intelligence

 The major concern here is:

 We are generating massive amounts of data on a large scale.
-However, is this data being analyzed efficiently, so as to obtain better insights & run businesses more effectively?
+However, is this data being analyzed efficiently, to obtain better insights & run businesses more effectively?

 Using Business Intelligence can help in leveraging this better.
 Moreover, one can analyze various aspects of data with BI.

-What it really means?
+What does it mean?
 What kind of data?
 Data Usage? and so on.